What is TRADJENTA?

 Do not take TRADJENTA if you are allergic to linagliptin or any of the ingredients in TRADJENTA.

 Symptoms of a serious allergic reaction to TRADJENTA may include rash, itching, flaking or peeling; raised red patches on your skin (hives); swelling of your face, lips, tongue, and throat that may cause difficulty breathing or swallowing.
-If you have any of these symptoms, stop taking TRADJENTA and call your doctor or go to the emergency room right away.
+If you have any of these symptoms, stop taking TRADJENTA and call your doctor right away or go to the nearest hospital emergency room.

 Tell your doctor if you are pregnant or planning to become pregnant or are breastfeeding or plan to breastfeed.